-Q: How must a property owner or management company handle applicant’s requests for modifications?
+Q: How must a property owner or management company to handling requests for modifications

 A: Owners or agents need to:

 1. Understand disabled persons have two special rights to insure equal rights in housing.